 As in the case of a re-determined planning application, the quashing of an appeal decision does not automatically lead to its being reversed.
 It is possible for the appeal to be allowed again when it is re-determined

 I should make it clear, in case it is not obvious from what I have written above, that the chances of a third party objector getting an appeal decision overturned in the High Court are vanishingly small.

 I hope that the notes set out above will prove helpful in guiding you through the planning process as a potential objector to development.
-As explained earlier, we have found that the amount of work involved in our acting for objectors in making representations in response to planning applications necessitates our charging fees at a level which is not realistically cost effective from our clients’ point of view, bearing in mind the need to research the relevant planning policies and to ensure that all material points are covered when writing a detailed letter of objection that may carry some weight with the planners; hence the reason for this note being written.
-It is solely this factor that makes us reluctant to accept instructions in such matters.
-However, if you are opposing a major development, and you and your neighbours acting jointly really do want professional help in objecting to a planning application or appeal, and are prepared to pay legal fees of several thousand pounds, then please feel free to contact me at KEYSTONE LAW.
-However, I should point out that a substantial deposit on account of costs will be required before we are able to start work on the matter.
+As explained earlier, the amount of work involved in acting for objectors in making representations in response to planning applications would make it necessary for a solicitor to charge fees at a level which would be disproportionate in the context of most planning proposals, and would not therefore be cost effective from the client’s point of view, bearing in mind the need to research the relevant planning policies and to ensure that all material points are covered when writing a detailed letter of objection that may carry some weight with the planners Hence the reason for this note being written.
+It is solely this factor that makes many solicitors reluctant to accept instructions in such matters.

 In my experience, personal letters of objection from local residents often prove to be more effective than solicitors’ letters in persuading the planners to refuse planning permission, if the recommendations set out in this note are followed